guardian/thrashers/README.md

 <img class="coal-us__logo" src="@@assetPath@@/logo.png" />
 ```

+### Height

+Due to the strong use of imagery and other components on the front.
+For this reason it's best practice to keep the height of a thrasher under `200px` on desktop and `400px` on mobile.
+These should be taken as max-heights and the smaller the better.

 ### Animations & transitions

 Due to multiple reports of the site crashing on older devices (iPad 2s, older Android smartphones, etc...), it's best to keep animations and transitions to a minimum unless they add a lot of value.